WeblateOrg/weblate/docs/admin/access.rst

     access to your project.

-You can limit user’s access to individual projects by selecting a different :guilabel:`Access control` setting.
+You can limit user’s access to individual projects by selecting a different :ref:`project-access_control` setting.
 Available options are:

 :guilabel:`Public`
    Visible to everybody.